kg583/5MAT/6MAT/README.md

 #### `DEFINE name! { ... }`
 Define a user macro.
 The contents of `{ ... }` are copied exactly in place of every use of `name!`, which should, for readability, contain lowercase letters and end in an `!`.
 Do note, though, that macro (and instruction) names are case-insensitive.

+To define a macro which accepts arguments, you may add it for personal use to a custom macro file.
+The format is detailed in the base instruction grammar, `instructions.g`.

 ### Inner Blocks

 All inner scopes may include the following blocks, with arbitrary nesting.